9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-23/lesson.md

 </note>

 - [ ] **Practice:** Students play their partner’s game and give them constructive feedback.
 Then students share out the feedback they received.
-Optional: Have students write down the feedback they receive in their idea journals.
+Optional: Have students write down the feedback they receive in their workbooks.

 > > “You and your table partner are going to play each other’s game.
 Give your partner 2 pieces of feedback: 1) Something you liked about their game.
 2) Something they can do to improve their game.
 Be specific and actionable.
 I will ask you to share out in 5 minutes so make sure you both share your feedback with each other.”